nus-cs2030/1718-s2/docs/javadoc.md

 ## Style

-1. If you want to break you comments into paragraphs, insert one blank line between paragraphs.
-Start a new paragraph with HTML tag `<p>` with no space after, and ends your paragraph with HTML tag `</p>`.
+1. If you want to break your comments into paragraphs, insert one blank line between paragraphs.
+Start a new paragraph with HTML tag `<p>` with no space after, and end your paragraph with HTML tag `</p>`.

 2. You should use the tags `@param` `@return` and `@throws` in that order, and they should never appear without a description.